Can I add a driver to my car insurance?

-How do I add someone to my car insurance policy?
+How to add someone to your car insurance policy

 You can typically make a change to your policy at any time to add a new driver at your residence, such as a teenage child, or a driver that just started driving your car regularly.